-Oregano, an herb with a robust scent and flavour, loves to grow in pots where it can spill over an edge of a pot or low wall.
+Oregano, an herb with a robust scent and flavor, loves to grow in pots where it can spill over an edge of a pot or low wall.
 However, its trailing growth also makes it a good seasonal ground cover, or it can serve as a nice edging along a path.
 In late summer, enjoy Greek or Italian oregano’s white flowers against its bright-green leaves.
 For impressive growth and lots of tasty harvests, be sure to start with strong young oregano plants from Bonnie Plants®, the company that has been helping home gardeners grow their own food for over a century.

 Root rot, spider mites, and aphids can all attack oregano.
 Be sure oregano is well drained to prevent disease, and pick off any browning or spotted foliage.
 In the garden it is easy to mistake an oregano plant for look-alike sweet marjoram, although the two are easily distinguished by their flavours and scents.

 Harvest plants often for continued new growth.
 Begin by snipping sprigs of oregano as soon as the plant is several inches tall.
 The flavour of oregano is most intense in mid-summer, just before it blooms, making this the best time to harvest leaves for drying.
 This herb is stronger dried than fresh.
 For a big harvest, cut the stems just above the plant’s lowest set of leaves; this encourages new growth for the next cutting in late summer.
 Oregano leaves may be dried, frozen, or refrigerated.